Love on a Rooftop: Production

-The series was based on the Broadway play Barefoot in the Park.
+The series was inspired by the Broadway play Barefoot in the Park.

 The series initially aired Tuesday nights at 9:30, but it was later moved to Thursday nights at 9:00.

 In an interview conducted while the series was still in production, Judy Carne stated that she and co-star Pete Duel had "a love-hate relationship" and that many of the problems that they had on set were caused by Carne's insistence on punctuality and Duel's tendency to show up late.
 However, Carne would also later remember Duel as a kind and caring man who was very protective of her.

 Mundell Lowe composed the original theme music, a breezy, swinging jazz/big band instrumental in a 3/4 waltz tempo.
 Midway through the season, a new theme song was commissioned from Howard Greenfield and Jack Keller; this new theme was in a 4/4 tempo and had a faster, more "exciting" rhythm.

 Reception

 Love on a Rooftop premiered with ratings of 30.4 million viewers, and a market share of 56.8.
 The series premiered during an advance premiere week, where ABC-TV premiered its new programs a week before the other networks.
 This likely led to the first episode having better ratings than it would have had otherwise, because it had virtually no competition.
 The series received fairly positive reviews, with Variety calling it "one of the pleasanter entries of the new season."
 Bob Shiels of the Calgary Herald preferred its first episode to that of the also new Star Trek, concluding that "Love on a Rooftop should be good for a lot of laughs".

 The ratings quickly dropped as the season went on, and the series was moved from Tuesday to Thursday night.
 The series was cancelled at the end of its first season.
 However, both Judy Carne and Peter Deuel continued with their television careers – she, as a regular on Rowan & Martin's Laugh-In, and he changing his name to Pete Duel and co-starring in Alias Smith and Jones, which ended shortly after his death in 1971.

-During the summer of 1971 (when Duel was starring in Alias Smith and Jones), ABC re-broadcast Love On a Rooftop.
+During the summer of 1971 (when Duel was starring in Alias Smith and Jones), ABC re-broadcast Love on a Rooftop.
 The series was never sold into syndication and has not been seen on television since.
-It has been cited as an influence on 1990s sitcom Dharma and Greg.
+It has been cited as an influence on the 1990s sitcom Dharma and Greg.